jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Galileo Galilei delivered the crucial observational evidence.
 Using improved telescopes, he observed Jupiter's moons, Venus's phases, and other celestial phenomena that directly supported the Copernican model.
 His observations provided empirical proof that not everything revolved around Earth, fundamentally challenging the existing astronomical understanding and supporting the heliocentric theory.

-This Scientific Revolution culminated in the workds of Issac Newton.
+This Scientific Revolution culminated in the works of Issac Newton.

 Isaac Newton revolutionized scientific understanding by formulating the three laws of motion and the universal law of gravitation.
 His work unified terrestrial and celestial mechanics, demonstrating that the same physical laws govern both a falling apple and planetary orbits.
 By introducing calculus and providing precise mathematical models, Newton transformed scientific inquiry from philosophical speculation to a rigorous, predictive discipline that could explain complex physical interactions.